SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## My avatar floats above the ground

-- Make sure your floor level is correct by redrawing your boundary.
-If on Quest or other standalone headsets, clear boundary history.
+- Make sure your floor level is correct by redrawing your boundary and ensure your floor level is set by touching the controller against the floor.
+If on Quest or other standalone headsets, clear your boundary history beforehand.
-- Ensure your real height is your actual IRL height in both SlimeVR and VRChat
+- Ensure your height in both SlimeVR and VRChat is set to your real height.
+You can measure this accurately using the 'Calculate my height automatically' button under the Body Proportions tab in Slimevr.
-- This may also be caused by a niche issue with specific avatars, try switching to an alternative avatar and recalibrating in VRChat.
+- Some avatars can have issues with full-body tracking, try switching to an alternative avatar and recalibrating in VRChat.
+SlimeVR has a VRChat avatar of our mascot which is perfect for testing, and can be found [here](https://vrchat.com/home/avatar/avtr_f66839b2-3ae8-45ef-b5a5-0e768d5c6d34).
-- If you're using a Quest headset, turn off `Use in a lying position` (or similar options) in the headset settings.
+- If you are using a Quest headset, turn off `Use in a lying position` (or similar options) in the headset settings.
 This can cause both floating and sinking issues.

 ## My legs don't bend

 - Make sure you have upper leg trackers above your knees and assigned as "Thigh" trackers as well as ankle trackers just above your ankles assigned as "ankle" trackers.
 - Make sure your ankle trackers are on your ankles and not your feet.
+- If your legs bend in the SlimeVR preview but not in-game, it is likely a settings issue.
+Ensure your settings are correct.
+For VRChat, you can find our recommended settings in the ["VRChat Configuration" section](tools/vrchat-config.md) of our documentation.

 ## My legs cross when sitting down

-- Make sure your feet are positioned no closer than 10cm apart from each other in mounting calibration
+- Make sure your feet are positioned no closer than 5cm apart and no further than 10cm apart from each other in mounting calibration.
-- Try mounting your upper leg trackers further outwards at an angle
+- Try mounting your upper leg trackers more outwards, at an angle.
 - Try mounting your upper leg trackers higher on your thighs or lower on your upper legs depending on your build.
-- Reset your body proportions  and height in the body proportions menu.
+- Reset your body proportions and height in the body proportions menu using the 'Calculate my height automatically' button.
 - Use yaw reset to correct leg crossing: [assigning a keybind for resetting](server/setting-reset-bindings.md).

 ## One of my leg is higher than the other